 The ocular counter roll test is a clinical test to assess otolith function, which takes advantage of a torsional eye tracking algorithm.
-The test is done with video recording, so it is referred to as a video Ocular Counter Roll test (vOCR).
+The test is done with video recording, so it is referred to as a video Ocular Counter Roll (vOCR) test.
 When the head is tilted, the eyes react with a torsional counter roll.
-This is a called an ocular counter roll (OCR).
-It is initiated by the vestibular ocular reflex (VOR).
+This is a called an ocular counter roll (OCR), which is initiated by the vestibulo-ocular reflex (VOR).

 To perform the test, you should first calibrate the Torsion eye tracker.
 This allows the algorithm to identify the iris and track the movements of the eyeball.

 First, select the Ocular Counter Roll protocol from the test menu.

 Once in the calibration menu, you can perform 2 tasks:

 First, calibrate the Torsion tracker.
 You can use the Auto Detect button to find the appropriate iris area for tracking.
 If the white tracking circles are not encompassing enough of the iris, you can use the manual slider adjust bars to make small adjustments.

 When you are satisfied that the tracker is stable around the eyes, then use the Set Reference button to finish the calibration.

 Figure 4 – Set torsion reference

 Next, calibrate the eyes to the TV monitor (if this has not been already completed for other oculomotor tests).
 Instruct the patient to sequentially look at each of the five dots.
 The test will automatically stop when the calibration is completed.

 Once the system is calibrated, you are ready to begin testing.
 The TV screen will have a solid background and a white center fixation dot.
 Have the patient look at the white dot with the head centered and hold there for a minimum of 10 seconds.
 Press the enter key on the remote to mark the next section and then rotate their head and shoulders 30 degrees to the left.